theMK2k/Media-Hoarder/DONE.md

 ### Road to Release (Win/Linux/Mac)

+- [x] languages from tbl_Movies_Languages are not taken into account for the Media List
 - [x] Fix: Scan Media: cancel in early stage leads to mass removal!
 - [x] Bottom Bar: show marquee or steps progress
 - [x] (electron) The remote module is deprecated.
 Use https://github.com/electron/remote instead.